yangzhie/under-crypto/under/README.md

 - Make the watchlist page more responsive
 - Currency/coin conversion should be displayed in its section as the user types in a number
 - Make a backend to link it and enable a sign up and login feature
+- Re-do the coin page CSS
+- Make the news API load button load more